meta-llama/llama-stack-client-python/docs/cli_reference.md

 # CLI Reference

-Welcome to the LlamaStackClient CLI
+Welcome to the llama-stack-client CLI - a command-line interface for interacting with Llama Stack

 ### Usage